Your membership has expired

 When you shop through retailer links on our site, we may earn affiliate commissions.
 100% of the fees we collect are used to support our nonprofit mission.
 Learn more.

 With summer on the horizon, improving health and fitness is top of mind for many of us right now.
-Consumer Reports’ experts always keep a close eye on the best fitness products we’ve tested in our labs and homes to bring you the best deals available.
+Consumer Reports’ experts always keep a close eye on the best fitness products we’ve tested in our labs and homes to help you save on home gym essentials.
 Whether you need a fitness accessory like a smartwatch to track your workouts or you’re ready to invest in a new treadmill for your home gym, you may be able to save on your purchase.

 But a good deal is about more than the money you save.
 Buying something at a discount is only awesome if the product delivers on its promise.
 That’s why, throughout the year, we review the test results and hands-on experience of our experts on personal-care items and fitness equipment like exercise bikes and yoga mats, as well as accessories like massage guns and smartwatches.
 When something goes on sale, we do our best to let you know.